Thor110/AlienTrilogyRessurected/README.md

 These fixes are the same as on L141LEV

-Currently this is only fixed when exporting the model and partially fixed in the original game files.
+Currently this is only fixed when exporting the level model.

 ## L900LEV Multiplayer Map 1 Fix 1

 These fixes are the same as on L111LEV

-Currently this is only fixed when exporting the model and partially fixed in the original game files.
+Currently this is only fixed when exporting the level model.

 ## L111LEV Fix 1

 These fixes are the same as on L900LEV

-Currently this is only fixed when exporting the model and partially fixed in the original game files.
+Currently this is only fixed when exporting the level model.

 ## L141LEV Fix 1

 These fixes are the same as on L903LEV

-Currently this is only fixed when exporting the model and partially fixed in the original game files.
+Currently this is only fixed when exporting the level model.

 ## L161LEV Fix 1

-Currently this is only fixed when exporting the model and partially fixed in the original game files.
+Currently this is only fixed when exporting the level model.